About Us

 Mission Statement

-The UC Davis Western Equestrian Club is committed to creating a safe, fun, and competitive environment for students at UC Davis who share a love of horses.
-With a first class trainer and top of the line facilities, the program strives to enable riders of all backgrounds to develop their horse knowledge while gaining confidence and leadership skills.
+The UC Davis Western Equestrian Club is committed to creating a safe, fun, and competitive environment for UC Davis students who share a love of horses.
+With a first-class trainer and top-of-the-line facilities, the program strives to enable riders of all backgrounds to develop their horse knowledge while gaining confidence and leadership skills.
 Founded upon teamwork, horsemanship, and sportsmanship, the team works to provide a rewarding experience and lifelong friendships for all of its members.

 The Team